From the onset this exhibit was bound to be a play on the heartstrings.

 A platform laden with clay figurines all walking in unison immediately placed focus on the humanity aspect of the event.

-Gallery 1 only added to this as 10 pedestals were topped with the life jackets worn by the migrants during their journey accross the Channel, each one being in fact a life undoubtedly struck a chord with several teary eyed visitors.
+Gallery 1 only added to this as 10 pedestals were topped with the life jackets worn by the migrants during their journey across the Channel, each one being in fact a life undoubtedly struck a chord with several teary eyed visitors.